Widex vs. Oticon

 Widex vs. Oticon Pricing

-If you want to find out the price of a hearing aid from either company, you’ll have to contact a local hearing aid professional; neither company advertises prices online.
-A hearing aid professional will give you pricing information and determine which style is right for you.
-Hearing aid cost is determined by several factors, including the model, technical features, location, and level of hearing loss.
+If you want to find out the price of a hearing aid from either company, you’ll have to contact a local hearing aid professional since neither company advertises prices online.
+The professional will give you pricing information and determine which style is right for you.
+Hearing aid cost is determined by several factors, including the model, technical features, location and level of hearing loss.
+That said, prices for both Widex and Oticon hearing aids generally start at $1,000 per ear.

 Comparing Widex and Oticon